FlynnVIN10/resonatelifewater/images/AI_IMAGE_GENERATION_GUIDE.md

 - [ ] Image quality is professional
 - [ ] No broken image links
 - [ ] Site performance is optimal
+- [ ] Abstract art aesthetic is consistent

 ---